iredmail/docs/en_US/iredmail-easy/8-migrate.to.iredmail.easy.md

 Unfortunately, FreeBSD is not supported by iRedMail Easy platform.

+## Backup first

+Please backup all important data before preparing the migration, including but not limtied to:

+- All SQL/LDAP databases.

+    iRedMail Easy will use existing SQL/LDAP databases, no data corruption is expected.

+- All config files under `/etc` directory.

+    After moved to iRedMail Easy, you should place all your custom settings in files under `/opt/iredmail/custom/<software>/`.

 ## Create required files used by iRedMail Easy

 iRedMail Easy doesn't store any SQL/LDAP passwords, instead it reads from files